Six Rights Of Medical Administration

 3. Right Dose: Calculating and Administering the Correct Amount

-Accurate dose calculation is paramount.
+Accurate dose calculation is essential.
 Errors in dosage can range from ineffective treatment to life-threatening toxicity.
 Key aspects include:

 • Accurate calculation: Use appropriate formulas and double-check your calculations.
 Don't hesitate to ask a colleague to verify your work if you're unsure.